Image

 Why is pneumococcal vaccination important?

-Certain populations, like adults 50 years of age and older and those 19 years and older with certain underlying medical conditions like asthma, diabetes or chronic heart disease, are at greater risk for pneumococcal pneumonia.
+Certain populations, like adults 50 years of age and older and those 19 years and older with certain medical conditions like asthma, diabetes or chronic heart disease, are at greater risk for pneumococcal pneumonia.
 By receiving pneumococcal vaccination, a person can help protect themselves against the disease.

 Where can I get a pneumococcal vaccine?